abuiles/ember-101/hands-on.md

   }
 ~~~~~~~~

-T> We might wonder why are we creating a copy of **this** in the variable **_this**, the reason is that we need to make a copy of **this** since the scope inside the function passed to **then** will be different.
-For more info in JavaScript's scope read the blog post [Scope and this in JavaScript](http://javascriptplayground.com/blog/2012/04/javascript-variable-scope-this/).
+T> We might wonder why we are creating a copy of **this** in the variable **_this**.
+The reason is that we need to make a copy of **this** since the scope inside the function passed to **then** will be different.
+For more info in JavaScript's scope, read the blog post [Scope and this in JavaScript](http://javascriptplayground.com/blog/2012/04/javascript-variable-scope-this/).

-When the action **save** is called we are first checking if **isValid** is
+When the action **save** is called, we are first checking if **isValid** is
-true and if it is, then we get the model and call **.save()**, the
+true.
+If it is, then we get the model and call **.save()**.
+The
-return of **save()** is a promise, we'll talk more about them later but
+return of **save()** is a promise.
+We'll talk more about them later, but
 for now let's say it's an easier way to write asynchronous code in a
-sync manner, the function **.then** receives a function which will be
+sync manner.
+The function **.then** receives a function that will be
-called when the model has been saved successfully to the server, when
+called when the model has been saved successfully to the server.
+When
-that happens it returns an instance of our friend and then we
+this happens, it returns an instance of our friend and then we can
-transition to the route **Friends Show Friend** to see our friends
+transition to the route **Friends Show Friend** to see our friend's
 profile.

 If we click save and have filled all the required fields, we'll still
-get an error: ** The route friends.show was not found**, the reason is
+get an error: ** The route friends.show was not found**.
+This is because
-that we haven't define a **Friends Show Route**, we'll do that in the
+we haven't defined a **Friends Show Route**.
+We'll do that in the
 next chapter.

-T> For a better understanding of promises I recommend the following talks from Ember.js NYC called [The Promise Land](https://www.youtube.com/watch?v=mZHO1ZTsoFk#t=2439).
+T> For a better understanding of promises, I recommend the following talks from Ember.js NYC called [The Promise Land](https://www.youtube.com/watch?v=mZHO1ZTsoFk#t=2439).

-Whenever we want to access a property of an Ember Object we need to
+Whenever we want to access a property of an Ember Object, we need to
-use **this.get('propertyName')**, it's almost the same as doing
+use **this.get('propertyName')**.
+It's almost the same as doing
-**object.propertyName** but it adds extra features like handling
+**object.propertyName**, but it adds extra features like handling
 computed properties.
-If we want to change the property of an object we
+If we want to change the property of an object, we
-use **this.set('propertyName', 'newvalue')** it's again almost
+use **this.set('propertyName', 'newvalue')**.
+Again, it's almost
-equivalent as doing **this.propertyName = 'newValue'**, but it adds
+equivalent to doing **this.propertyName = 'newValue'**, but it adds
-support so the observers and computed properties depending on the
+support so the observers and computed properties that depend on the
 property are updated accordingly.